jeremysprofile/jeremysprofile.github.io/content/game.md

 	* probs not since you're not even strongly incentivized to own hexes after deploying scanners
 * can people place scanners in the same corners?
 	* Yes
-* should you get a fixed number of scanners and running out ends the game?
-* Should upgrading give you more scanners?
-* Should combat favor defenders more?

 ## Good and Bad
 I like the 4 turn round setup.